simonhw/middle-earth-champion/README.md

 ![Entering details](assets/images/readme/enter-details.png)
 ![Confirming details](assets/images/readme/confirm-details.png)

-If the user enters `y`, the data is sent to the Google Sheets spreadsheet and a confirmation message is shown if successful.
-This message confirms which age section the child will join and the reference number that the user needs to use to check their position in the list.
+If the user enters `y`, a unique reference number is generated and two Class instances take in the user inputs and return a list of the values.
+This could also be achieved by simply appending the inputs to a list one by one but using the Classes makes the code look more elegant and tidy, and also provides evidence of my understanding of Python Classes.
+The lists are concatenated and sent to the Google Sheets spreadsheet.
+A confirmation message is shown if this process succeeds.
+This message also confirms which age section the child will join and the reference number that the user needs to use to check their position in the list.

 ![Details successfully pushed](assets/images/readme/details-pushed.png)